Zebiano/Labeler/README.md

 Alternatively, run `labeler -en`.
 This way, every label inside the `labels.json` file will be removed first.

-*Note:* Running `labeler -fn` will bypass the question, which defaults to "keep labels file as is".
+*Note:* Running `labeler -fn` will bypass the question, which defaults to "keep file as is".

 #### `labeler -fdur [REPOSITORY]`
 A very specific example, yet the one I think will be the most used.
 It's assumed that `token` and `owner` are set in the [config](#labeler--c)!
-- `-f` Ignore user confirmation
+- `-f`: Ignore user confirmation
-- `-d` Delete all labels from repository
+- `-d`: Delete all labels from repository
-- `-u` Upload custom labels to repository
+- `-u`: Upload custom labels to repository
-- `-r` Specify the repository
+- `-r`: Specify the repository

 Example: `labeler -fdur Labeler`

+#### `labeler -H [HOST]`
+In case you're using a custom host (for example a GitHub Enterprise host), use this flag to specify it.
+You may as well save the host in the [config](#labeler--c).

+Example: `labeler -fdur Labeler -H github.yourhost.com`

 ## `labels.json`
 This is the file where all your custom labels are stored.
 Feel free to edit it.
 Run `labeler -p` to get the path.
 Just keep in mind it has to have the following structure: